flare-foundation/fasset-bots-deploy/README.md

 ### Generate secrets.json

-To generate accounts needed by the bot automatically, choose a secure agent management EVM address and write it under `AGENT_MANAGEMENT_ADDRESS` inside `.env` file, then run `bash populate_config.sh`.
+To generate accounts needed by the bot automatically, choose a secure agent management EVM address and run `bash populate_config.sh <address>`.

-Set file mode to 600 `chmod 600 secrets.json` and file ownership to user 1000 `chown 1000:1000 secrets.json`.

 Make backup of the `secrets.json`.

-Make sure to setup rpc/DAL/FDC api keys.

 ### Generate / update configuration